 - Not letting the disagreement become more intense or damaging

-- Understanding each party’s opinion by having meaningful and open discussion
+- Understanding each party’s opinion by having a meaningful and open discussion

 - Within the family, demonstrating positive conflict resolution as an example to the children